mantl/mantl/README.md

 git checkout 0.3.0
 ```

 A Vagrantfile is provided that provisions everything on a single VM.
-To run, first ensure that your sytem has 4GB of RAM free, then:
+To run, first ensure that your system has 4GB of RAM free, then:

 ```
 sudo pip install -r requirements.txt